 Don’t sleep on this book guys.
 I picked it up on a literary whim and it turns out I loved it!
 It’s a pretty standard YA fantasy, but had that little something else that kept me intrigued and invested.

 It was an enthralling adventure.
 For a mostly traveling book I didn’t feel like it took away from the sibling rivalry saga.
 There were enough changes in location, action scenes and quiet moments that made the whole journey come alive.
 I’m curious about the larger expanses of this land, but enjoyed what been initially given.

 Okay, the romance.
 Yes, there is a tiny bit of a love triangle here.
 I wasn’t too phased by it though because it’s pretty clear what’s going to happen.
 I liked the lead-ups and steady rising chemistry between them.
 I found the relationship sweet by the end so I’m satisfied with it.
 We’ll see if book two ruins this though (why does this keep happening in sequels?!).

 The magic system is still a touch undefined, but they’re a lot of cool powers running around.
 I liked learning more about them and how everyone fit into the nation’s hierarchy.
 This is something else I hope that gets expounded on in the sequel!

 The ending has me gasping for some straws as to what happens next.
 It’s not a wild cliffhanger, I just definitely didn’t see it all coming.
 I like what was left open and can easily see another book for this installment (rather than thinking it should just stay as one).

 - Language: none

-- Violence: swords, magic, physical; not overly bloody/gory
+- Violence: murder, poison, physical, animal attacks, magic, swords/knives/arrows; not overly gory